 Comprehensive Drug Abuse Prevention and Control Act of 1970

 Cannabis use was largely tied to the African American hipster culture until the 1960s when it moved into middle-class white America.
+It was during this time the history of the use of marijuana took a difficult turn.
 Escalating cannabis use in 1960’s counterculture paved way to the passing of the Comprehensive Drug Abuse Prevention and Control Act of 1970, which classified marijuana separately from other drugs and repealed mandatory penalties for being caught with small amounts of marijuana.
 The National Organization for the Reform of Marijuana Laws (NORML) was also founded in 1970, an eventful time in marijuana history.

 Anti-Drug Abuse Act